SobhanMoghimi/Video-Splitter/README.md

 After running the command, a 'out' folder in the root directory will be made, and the splitted videos will be saved there.

 ### Stop FFmpeg from showing output
 To stop the FFmpeg outputs, just add the extra argument `-e '-loglevel quiet'`.
-This option will be added soon for the code.

 ### Same Video Length